TheUserCreated/python-discord-tts/README.md

 .say Your Phrase Here

 (says whatever you want in the current voice channel, if it is not in one then it joins the invokers current voice channel)

+If the bot is currently speaking and someone issues another .say command, it is queued and will play as soon as the previous is over.